Boston Jewish Film Unveils Lineup for 2018 FESTIVAL

 Join fellow young professional for films, parties, and special events that celebrate new voices in Jewish film.
 Get involved in our Annual Short Film Competition – where you choose the winners!
 Watch incredible short films and then toast to the new wave of young filmmakers at the annual after party.

 Interested in becoming a FreshFlix ambassador?
-Contact us at info [at] bjff.org for more information.
+Contact us at info [at] bostonjfilm.org for more information.

+This program is home to our year-round film screenings including special sneak previews and curated series.
+Boston Jewish Film 360 extends the spirit of our November Festival through the entire year.
 If there’s a new Jewish-themed film opening in the Boston area, we want you to know about it!
 Often, we’ll present a special advance screening, sometimes with a visiting filmmaker or actor.
 Other times, we’re able to offer members free tickets to a word-of-mouth screening at a local theater.
 These screenings are your chance to see the film before anyone else does.
+Click here to see up and coming events.

 Working press looking to connect with festival staff, filmmakers or filmmaker materials, please contact: